BunsDev/supplyguard1.0/README.md

 - **Decentralized Data Architecture**: Integrates with IPFS through Web3.storage to ensure all supply chain data is stored securely and permanently without reliance on centralized data centers.
 - **Advanced Frontend Technology**: Utilizes the latest in web development technology (Next.js, React) to deliver a responsive and dynamic user experience.
 - **Integration of AI**: Leverages artificial intelligence to create and manage unique digital assets within the supply chain, enhancing the value and interaction within the platform.
-- **Deployment on zkEVMCardonaTestnet**: Deployed on Polygon zkEVM Cardona Testnet for testing and validation.
+- **Deployment on Filecoin Calibration testnet**: Deployed on Filecoin Calibration testnet for testing and validation.

 ### Prerequisites